tolyan/pastebin/README.md

  This solution leads to another problem - synchronization between these 2 cfs.
  Taking into account distributed nature of Cassandra and eventual consistensy we need a tool to reliably retrieve true value at certain point of time if both cfs contain entries with same id.
- Such sition can happen only in case of modification of entry, thus we can store modification time and entry with the latest modification time is the true one.
+ Such situation can happen only in case of modification of entry, thus we can store modification time and the entry with the latest modification time is the true one.
 Thus, we have following schema so far:

 <pre>